sandbuster2005/python-readchar/README.md

 ### `readchar.key` module

 This submodule contains a list of available keys to compare against.
-The constants are defined depending on your operating system, so it should be fully portable.
+ - Windows : The constants are defined depending on your operating system, so it should be fully portable.
 If a key is listed here for your platform, `readkey()` can read it, and you can compare against it.

+ - Linux : It load the Values dynamically from a database contained on your computer .
+All the value can be seen in readchar.key.name_correspondence
+> <span style='color: red;'>Warning : </span> The keys are not always defined on your computer , in that case it send a warning. the key is then set to None

 ### `readchar.config` class